 Unlike some of the other social media pic sharing places like, um say Instagram, you own the pics forever and don’t sign away any rights in the TOS.
 Thats a biggy for me as you never know which images I will wind up using for sale that I want to keep control of.

 There is a short video after the jump that explains the game and how to play as well.
-Read the rest of this entry →
+Continue reading “Snapcious, the game all the cool kids are playing with their phones”

 Do you write a blog?
 Like to read blogs?
 Like to meet the folks behind a blog?
 Well then this annual event is made for you.
 There are usually a few dozen local bloggers there and their groupies (not including each other).